egos/HydroMorph/README.md

  for a better understanding the following figure details the interactions between the functions, the color code corresponds to a specific section of the calculation, the knowledge required to modify these sections (libraries) are also listed.

 ![ALT TEXT](Algo_schema.jpg)

+## Improvements <a name = "Improvements"></a>

+the code is currently in V3, here a list of improvement for a V4:
+ - used the "T" in group mode.
+ - improved optimization of bus/T graphs. (ex case of EV slot with more than one connexion)
+ - BUS & star network possible on a single slot.
+ - direct connection pump to nozzle without going through EV slot (same for split).
+ - passing slot for pathfinding.
+ - direct network creation, improved custom map widget.